Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 What a Typical Day in the Jungle Looks Like for Me

 The following is a typical day in the jungle for me.
-Depending on the weather or priority of certain jobs.
+Depending on the weather or the priority of certain jobs.
 I may focus on just one type of work in a day or for many days, such as chopping or building.
 The best part is that whatever I am working on, I’m outside, exposed to nature – birds singing and flying by, bugs, and snakes.

 • 6:30 AM – feed and care for chickens and dogs

-• 7 AM – one of my more physically demanding tasks such as chopping, mixing cement, moving dirt or gravel
+• 7 AM – one of my more physically demanding tasks, such as chopping, mixing cement, moving dirt, or gravel

 • If I need to go to the village for groceries or supplies, I go in the morning to avoid quitting work earlier than necessary.
-I find if I go to the village in the afternoon, the trip takes twice as long, which wastes time.
+I find that if I go to the village in the afternoon, the trip takes twice as long, which wastes time.

-• 11 AM – shower, post my social media short reels to all platforms, make lunch, have a coffee, and clean up.
+• 9:30 AM – shower, breakfast, have a coffee, and clean up.

 • 4:30 PM – feed and care for chickens and dogs